 In the field of Computational Sustainability, I have worked on learning predictive models of and optimizing policies for domains in invasive species control, forest harvest management and forest fire management.
 These types of domains offer unique challenges for traditional artificial intelligence and machine learning algorithms for decision making, prediction and anomaly detection.

-Mark Crowley is an Assistant Professor in the Pattern Recognition and Machine Intelligence group in the Department of Electrical and Computer Engineering at the University of Waterloo.
-He is a core member of the Waterloo Institute for Complexity and Innovation.
+Mark Crowley is an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Waterloo and a member of the Waterloo Institute for Artifical Intelligence (waterloo.ai).
+He is also a core member of the Waterloo Institute for Complexity and Innovation (WICI).
 He received his Ph.D. and M.Sc. in Computer Science from the University of British Columbia working in the Laboratory for Computational Intelligence with David Poole.
-Before coming to Waterloo he did a postdoc at Oregon State University working with Tom Dietterich’s machine learning group on robust decision making under uncertainty in simulated Forest Fire domains.
+Before coming to Waterloo he did a postdoc at Oregon State University working on robust decision making under uncertainty in simulated Forest Fire domains.